SimplifyMyCloud/GCP-InfrastructureState/Bootstrap/bootstrap.md

 ## GCP Cloud Shell

 The bootstrap steps can and should be run from GCP Cloud Shell for simplicity and security.
 GCP Cloud Shell can be used with a GCP Org that has no GCP Projects, a simple way to run these commands.
-GCP Cloud Shell is secure becuase it does not require any GCP Service Account private keys to be generated and offloaded from GCP to a local workstation.
-GCP Cloud Shell will authenticate with the genesis user account and ask for privledged access during startup.
-That allows GCP Cloud Shell to assume the identity and privledges of the genesis account, to create the `Operations` GCP Project, the ultimate permanent home of Terraform OSS or Terraform Enterprise.
+GCP Cloud Shell is secure because it does not require any GCP Service Account private keys to be generated and offloaded from GCP to a local workstation.
+GCP Cloud Shell will authenticate with the genesis user account and ask for privileged access during startup.
+That allows GCP Cloud Shell to assume the identity and privileges of the genesis account, to create the `Operations` GCP Project, the ultimate permanent home of Terraform OSS or Terraform Enterprise.

 ## Clean up the GCP Org

 The first step of the bootstrap involves deleting the `My First Project` GCP Project.
-We do not want to use this GCP Project in anyway, so removing it is the simpliest way to start.
+We do not want to use this GCP Project in anyway, so removing it is the simplest way to start.

 ```bash
 gcloud projects delete [PROJECT_ID_OR_NUMBER]